-would like to take this opportunity, on behalf of the Board of Directors and myself, to present our deepest thanks and gratitude to His Highness the Amir, Sheikh Sabah Al-Ahmad Al-Jaber Al Sabah, His Highness the Crown Prince, Sheikh Nawwaf Al-Ahmad Al-Jaber Al Sabah and His Highness the Prime Minister, Sheikh Jaber Al-Mubarak Al-Hamad Al Sabah for their continuous support to the private sector.
+would like to take this opportunity to present, for myself and on behalf of the members of the Board of Directors, the expression of our deepest thanks and highest appreciation to His Highness the Amir, Sheikh / Sabah Al-Ahmad Al-Jaber Al-Sabah, His Highness the Crown Prince, Sheikh / Nawwaf Al-Ahmad Al-Jaber Al Sabah and His Highness the Prime Minister, Sheikh / Jaber Mubarak Al-Hamad Al-Sabah, for their continuous support to the country's private sector.

-We would also like to express our thanks and appreciation for the honorable shareholders for their trust and support and for the members of the Board of Directors and all the employees for their faithful efforts that have had a tremendous positive effect on the good results achieved by the company during 2016.
+I would also like to thank our honorable shareholders for their confidence and support.
+Finally, I want to thank the members of our Board of Directors and all the employees of the company for their valuable efforts that enabled the company to achieve the desired results targeted during 2017.